 Andrew and Peta Murray from are on the road full-time.
 So they need reliable solar power to keep their devices powered.
 They have fixed and portable solar panels, plus a solar blanket.
-Here they share some tips on getting the most from your 12v solar panel.
+Here they share some tips on getting the most out of your 12v solar panels.

 Your ticket to freedom

 Solar power is brilliant, there’s no doubt.
 Whether you’re an occasional weekend camper or on the road full-time, 12v solar panels give you the freedom to get away from it all in comfort.

 For 9 months of the year in Australia, you can pretty well get away with facing your panel vaguely in the direction of the sun and you’ll usually get enough power to keep your second battery charged.
 But come winter-time, you need to take more care.

 Short days can play havoc with your plans to camp remotely.
 Throw in a couple of rainy days and you’re in trouble.
 Suddenly your solar panels aren’t keeping up.
 What to do?

 It turns out, there’s a few simple things you can do to get the most from your solar panels… winter or summer.